vesalukkarila/go-practice-packaging/README.md

 # go-practice-packaging

-This repository is for practicing Go (packaging and basic functionality).
+Pair programming exercise: This repository is for practicing Go (packaging and basic functionality).

 ## Usage